 The City is defending itself against a lawsuit filed by Drake Construction, LLC regarding a contract dispute.
 Currently, the parties are exploring settlement.
 Discovery is ongoing with a trial date of February 26, 2019; however, both counsels believe that the trial will need to be continued to a future date if the matter cannot be settled.
-The City concedes that the contractor may be owed a payment on the contract but has filed a counterclaim based on the project not being completed on the contract.
+The City concedes that the contractor may be owed a payment on the contract but has filed a counterclaim based on the project not being completed on the contracted completion date and the contracted liquidated damages provision in the contract.
 In addition the contractor's surety bond provides reimbursement for additional expenses for labor and equipment furnished by the City.